DryPeng/clashT/docs/configuration/dns.md

 ---
-sidebarTitle: ClashTTT DNS
+sidebarTitle: ClashT DNS
 sidebarOrder: 6
 ---

-# ClashTTT DNS
+# ClashT DNS

-Since some parts of ClashTTT run on the Layer 3 (Network Layer), they would've been impossible to obtain domain names of the packets for rule-based routing.
+Since some parts of ClashT run on the Layer 3 (Network Layer), they would've been impossible to obtain domain names of the packets for rule-based routing.

 *Enter fake-ip*.
 It enables rule-based routing, minimises the impact of DNS pollution attack and improves network performance, sometimes drastically.